sixspeedchips/contact-card-android/README.md

 * Threads may sometimes not terminate under certain conditions leading to high battery consumption.
 * Sometimes the flag for capturing an image is not tripped and the app is left in a state in which capturing cannot happen.

-### Testing
+### Technical requirements & dependencies

-All testing was performed on an Samsung s8+ running android 9.
+* All testing was performed on an Samsung s8+ running android 9.
 The minimum version set in the build.gradle is Android API 24.
+Device orientation is locked in landscape to prevent issues with image rotation and Tesseract.
+* Libraries:
+    * Open-CV: image processing
+    * Tesseract: OCR
+* Services:
+    * Google sign-in

 ### Links
 * [Usages](docs/usages.md)